jschwarzwalder/aws-sdk-php/docs/guide/credentials.rst

     // Use the default credential provider
     $provider = CredentialProvider::defaultProvider();

-    // Pass the provider to the client.
+    // Pass the provider to the client
     $client = new S3Client([
         'region'      => 'us-west-2',
         'version'     => '2006-03-01',
         'credentials' => $provider
     ]);

-The SDK ships with several built-in providers that can be combined together along with any custom providers.
+The SDK provides several built-in providers that can be combined together with any custom providers.

 .. important::

     Credential providers are invoked every time an API operation is performed.
-    If loading credentials is an expensive task (e.g., loading from disk or a network resource) or if credentials are not cached by your provider, then you should consider wrapping your credential provider in an ``Aws\Credentials\CredentialProvider::memoize`` function.
+    If loading credentials is an expensive task (e.g., loading from disk or a network resource) or if credentials are not cached by your provider, you should consider wrapping your credential provider in an ``Aws\Credentials\CredentialProvider::memoize`` function.
 The default
     credential provider used by the SDK is automatically memoized.